UNDERWATER WORLD & COLOURS OF WILDLIFE (2018-2023) by MDM Wholesale

 2019 DOLPHIN

-The common bottlenose dolphin (Tursiops truncatus) is the most well-known species from the family Delphinidae, and the largest species of the beaked dolphins.
+The common Bottlenose (Tursiops truncatus) is the largest species of beaked dolphins.
 They inhabit temperate and tropical oceans throughout the world, and are absent only from polar waters.

 2019 CROCODILE

-The saltwater crocodile is a formidable and opportunistic hypercarnivorous “apex” ambush predator capable of taking almost any animal that enters its territory, including fish, crustaceans, reptiles, birds and mammals, including other predators.
-Due to their size and distribution, saltwater crocodiles are the most dangerous extant crocodilian to humans.
+It’s a formidable and opportunistic hypercarnivorous “apex” ambush predator capable of taking almost any animal that enters its territory, including humans.

 2020 SPOTTED SEAL

-The spotted seal (Phoca largha), is a member of the family Phocidae, and considered a “true seal”.
-It inhabits ice floes and waters of the north Pacific Ocean and adjacent seas.
-It is sometimes mistaken for the Harbour seal, to which it is closely related and spotted seals and Harbour seals often mingle together in areas where their habitats overlap.
+The Spotted Seal (Phoca largha) inhabits ice floes and waters in the North Pacific Ocean and adjacent seas.
+It is sometimes mistaken for the Harbour seal, to which it is closely related as they often mingle together in areas where their habitats overlap.

-Spotted seals dive to depths up to 1,000 ft (300 m) while feeding on a variety of ocean prey.
+They can dive to depths up to 300 m while feeding on a variety of ocean prey.
 Juveniles eat primarily krill and small crustaceans while adults eat a variety of fish including herring, arctic cod, Pollock, and Capelin.
-They do not seem to vocalize a lot, although not much is known about their vocalizations.
-They appear to vocalize more while in moulting groups.
+They do not seem to vocalize a lot, although they appear to vocalize more while in moulting groups.
 When approached in these groups, they make various sounds such as growls, barks, moans, and roars.

-Based on satellite tracking conducted on Yellow Sea population, it was revealed that seals migrate more than 3,300 km.
+Based on satellite tracking conducted on Yellow Sea population, seals can migrate more than 3,300 km.

 2020 BLUE WHALE

-The blue whale (Balaenoptera musculus) is a marine mammal reaching a maximum confirmed length of 29.9 meters and weight of 173 tonnes and is the largest animal known to have ever existed.
-The blue whale’s long and slender body can be various shades of grayish-blue dorsally and somewhat lighter underneath The five recognised subspecies are distributed in all major ocean basins, except the Bering Sea and the Arctic Ocean, although blue whales have been sighted near the ice edge in the North Atlantic.
+The Blue Whale (Balaenoptera musculus) is a marine mammal reaching a maximum confirmed length of 29.9 meters, a weight of 173 tonnes and is the largest animal known to have ever existed.
+Its body is greyish-blue, and lighter underneath.
+The five subspecies live in all major ocean basins, except the Bering Sea and the Arctic Ocean.

-Their diet consists almost exclusively of krill.
 Blue whales feed on krill at the surface and at depths greater than 100 m, following their prey’s vertical migration through the water column.
-Blue whales capture krill through lunge feeding, a bulk filter-feeding strategy that involves accelerating toward a prey patch at high speeds, opening the mouth 80–90°, and inverting the tongue, creating a large sac.
-This allows them to engulf a large volume of krill-laden water, up to 220 tons of water at one time.
-The water is then squeezed out through their baleen plates with pressure from the ventral pouch and tongue, and the remaining krill are swallowed.
-The greatest dive depth reported from tagged blue whales was 315 meters.
-Their theoretical aerobic dive limit was estimated at 31.2 min, however, the longest dive duration measured was 15.2 minutes.
+They capture krill through lunge feeding, that involves accelerating toward a prey patch, opening the mouth 80–90°, and inverting the tongue, creating a large sac.
+They then engulf a large volume of krill-laden water, up to 220 tons of water at one time, which is then squeezed out through their baleen plates under pressure from the ventral pouch and tongue.

 2021 OCTOPUS

-The octopus is a soft-bodied, eight-limbed mollusc of the order Octopoda .
-Around 300 species are recognised, and the order is grouped within the class Cephalopoda with squids, cuttlefish, and nautiloids.
-Like other cephalopods, the octopus is bilaterally symmetric with two eyes and a beak, with its mouth at the centre point of the eight limbs.
+The octopus is a soft-bodied, eight-limbed mollusc with two eyes and a beak, and a mouth at the centre point of the eight limbs.
 The soft body can rapidly alter its shape, enabling them to squeeze through small gaps.
-They trail their eight appendages behind them as they swim.
+They trail their appendages behind them as they swim.
 The siphon is used both for respiration and for locomotion, by expelling a jet of water.
 Octopuses have a complex nervous system and excellent sight, and are among the most intelligent and behaviourally diverse of all invertebrates.

 COMMON OBVERSE